microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 So, on receiving the notification from the External Server's webhook, the Customer Service makes a POST request using the `/echo-external-data-webhook` which simply echoes the information to the Fluid Service.

-On receiving notification from the Echo webhhooks, Alfred (the Fluid Service Front End) broadcasts a Signal to let the the clients know that there has been a changeupstream.
+On receiving notification from the Echo webhooks, Alfred (the Fluid Service Front End) broadcasts a Signal to let the the clients know that there has been a change upstream.

 We have a prototype of the echo webhhook and signal broadcast in Alfred in our dev branch here: https://github.com/microsoft/FluidFramework/blob/dev/external-data-prototyping/server/routerlicious/packages/lambdas/src/alfred/index.ts#L463-L508.